List of Animorphs books

 This is a list of all books in the Animorphs series by K. A. Applegate.
 For a list of authors who ghostwrote much of this series using Applegate's name, see Animorphs.

 List of main books and companion books in publication order

 There are fifty-four books in the main series.
+There is a difference between publication order and chronological order.